Bierball-Club-Potsdam/docs/Rules.md

 (1) In the following cases, the opposing team is allowed to take an extra sip from their drinking container ("penalty sip"):
 - A drink foams over.
 - Liquid ends up somewhere other than the mouth of the drinking person.
-- A team has drunk, although the throw was invalid and annulled.
+- A team drank, although the throw was invalid and annulled.

 Only as much can be drunk as to perform exactly one swallowing motion.